-Land at School Road Tarrington is allocated for housing development for a minimum of six dwellings.
-The site is shown on Plan 4.
+Land at School Road Tarrington is allocated for housing development for around six dwellings.
+The site is shown on the Tarrington village Policies Map.
 Proposals which meet the following site-specific requirements will be supported:

-- I. dwellings are provided which contribute to meeting the latest assessment of housing needs including house type and size; and - 2. topography, neighbouring heritage assets and views are respected; and - 3. traditional building materials including stone and timber are specified; and - 4. provision of strategic landscaping outside the western and northern boundaries of the site, including for the protection of the rural character of public right of way TR3; and - 5. vehicular access is taken from School Road, with the existing hedgerow translocated to the rear of visibility splays unless an alternative frontage treatment is agreed; and - 6. provision of a 2m wide footway between the watercourse in the east and The Vine in the west; and - 7. provision of a buffer zone within the east of the site which serves to protect the brook and bankside habitat, enable sustainable drainage and includes provision of a footway link to the north, connecting to School Road.
+- I. dwellings are provided which contribute to meeting the latest assessment of housing needs including house type and size; and - 2. topography, neighbouring heritage assets and views are respected; and - 3. traditional building materials including stone and timber are specified; and - 4. provision of linear hedgerow to the western and northern boundaries of the site and of strategic landscaping outside these boundaries which protects the rural character of public right of way TR3; and - 5. vehicular access is taken from School Road, with the existing hedgerow translocated to the rear of visibility splays unless an alternative frontage treatment is agreed; and - 6. safe and suitable access for all users is provided to village facilities and to assist integrated transport, to include: - provision of a 2m wide footway along School Road between the watercourse in the east and The Vine in the west; and - upgrading of public right of way TR3 to provide access to the bus stops on the A438; and - consideration of the feasibility of providing a footway link by footbridge to the north, connecting to School Road; and - 7. provision of a buffer zone within the east of the site which serves to protect the brook and bankside habitat and enable sustainable drainage.